 To the north the Loch Katrine waterpipes, a scheme built at the same time, 1855-59, crosses over the trackbed.
 Clearance for two tracks was required as the line had permission to double along its length.
 A second pipe bridge was added in 1893.

 The station closed to passengers in 1951 but remained opened for goods.
 The box closed in 1956.
 The line closed in 1959.

 No station buildings survive and a house now occupies the goods yard site.

-The station was in Balfron Station, obviously named for it, some distance from Balfron itself (2 miles to the east).
+The station was in Balfron Station, a very small village obviously named for it, some distance from Balfron itself (2 miles to the east).
 The location is not far south of Ballat crossroads.
 From 1896 a stage coach was operated by the railway to Balfron itself.

 Port of Menteith

 |Location names in dark blue are on the same original line.|

 Line extended from Buchlyvie to Balfron for goods and minerals.

 Forth and Clyde Junction Railway|